* Dollar edges away from three-month peak vs yen

 * ECB meeting awaited as Catalonia situation pressures euro

 * Kiwi trips as New Zealand govt unveils policies

 By Lisa Twaronite

-TOKYO, Oct 24 (Reuters) - The dollar edged down on Tuesday as attention turned to who would be the next head of the U.S. central bank.
+TOKYO, Oct 24 (Reuters) - The dollar edged down on Tuesday, stepping back from recent highs as market attention turns to who will be the next head of the U.S. central bank.

 These include current Fed Chair Janet Yellen, whose term expires in February, as well as Fed Governor Jerome Powell, Stanford University economist John Taylor, Trump’s chief economic advisor Gary Cohn, and former Fed Governor Kevin Warsh.

 “It’s a big question for the markets.
 It’s one thing to speculate about it, but it’s another to take an FX position,” said Bart Wakabayashi, branch manager for State Street Bank in Tokyo.